The basis of genre in the positioning of narrative inequity

 Attach them in a similar pattern to other stories and the stories themselves will begin to feel strikingly familiar.

 Where an Author decides to focus the conflict in their story defines the personality of that story.
-A popular combination, especially in Western culture, has the Main Character in Universe, the Influence Character in Mind, the Overall Story in Physics and the Relationship Story in Psychology.
+A popular combination, especially in Western culture, has the Main Character in Universe, the Obstacle Character in Mind, the Objective Story in Physics and the Relationship Story in Psychology.
 Why?
 Chances are the prevailing gender behind most Western film (i.e., men) find it more comfortable placing a conflict they don't understand (Psychology, or thought processes) in a throughline they generally don't get (Relationships).

 But that's just a guess.